For Your Trust, I Thank You

 Will generate enough self-love to save ourselves

-Go back with considerate and compassionate regard
+Go back with a considerate and compassionate regard

-For womenfolk and the nonhuman creatures of the world
+For womenfolk and the nonhuman creatures

-Go back with awareness that our humanity
+Go back with the awareness that our humanity

 Is a combination of blended qualities